adarsh-crafts/adarsh-crafts.github.io/README.md

 **A Comparative Analysis of Generative Models for Medical Image Augmentation** _(Ongoing)_

-- **Spearheaded** an independent research project to investigate the efficacy of modern generative models for augmenting dermatological datasets and improving diagnostic classifier performance.
+- **Leading** an independent research project to investigate the performance of modern generative models and the impact of pre-processing for augmenting dermatological datasets and improving diagnostic classifier performance.

-- **Engineered** a complete deep learning pipeline in PyTorch, encompassing data preprocessing, on-the-fly augmentation, and custom DataLoaders for the ISIC 2020 skin lesion dataset.

 - **Implementing** and **benchmarking** state-of-the-art generative architectures, including StyleGAN-based models and Denoising Diffusion Probabilistic Models (DDPMs), to synthesize high-fidelity 256x256 medical images.